 Documentation: Documentation of discussions with factory management and worker representatives, minutes of regular worker-management dialogue meetings or anti-harassment committees.

-N/A (not applicable conditions): Only when no training programmes took place or when a member produces solely in low-risk countries.
+N/A (not applicable conditions): Only when no training programmes that support transformative processess took place or when a member produces solely in low-risk countries.